 Capital expenditure relates to adding to, enhancing and improving the council's assets, such as buildings and plant and machinery.
-Capital investment totalling £142.7m was made by the council in 2015/16 with a significant proportion of this being spent on improving school facilities and improvements to the council's housing stock.
-In 2015/16 £41.2m was spent on schools expansion and Building Schools for the Future, while over £47m of the total capital spend figure was spent on enhancing the borough's housing stock, new build and street properties.
+Capital investment totalling £156.0m was made by the council in 2016/17 with a significant proportion of this being spent on improving school facilities and improvements to the council's housing stock.
+In 2016/17 £41.4m was spent on schools expansion, while over £59.3m of the total capital spend figure was spent on enhancing the borough's housing stock.

-The chart below highlights total capital expenditure by service area and how it was financed:
+The charts below highlight total capital expenditure by service area and how it was financed:

-It is anticipated that capital expenditure will continue to be funded from a mixture of grants, contributions and un supported borrowing.
-Suitable opportunities to utilise direct revenue contributions and capital receipts will continue to be investigated.
+It is anticipated that capital expenditure will continue to be funded from a mixture of grants, contributions and unsupported borrowing.
+Suitable opportunities to utilise capital receipts will continue to be investigated.